Maltob03/MaltobKit/content/docs/SceneKit/index.md

 }
 ```

-And for this reason we need to delete the preview from the SceneKit file.

 ## The scene variable

-After we have created the struct we need to declare a variable binding.
+Within the CustomSceneView structure, declare a @Binding variable for the scene:

 ```swift
 struct CustomSceneView: UIViewRepresentable {